15 Project 4 - Developing an image filter

 15.2.2 Representing the matrix of pixels in code

-Ok, we know already that digital images are represented as a 2D matrix of pixels.
+Ok, we know already that raster images are represented as 2D matrices of pixels.
 But we do not have a notion of a 2D matrix in Zig.
-Most low-level languages in general (Zig, C, Rust, etc.) do not have such notion.
-So how do we represent such matrix of pixels in Zig, or any other low-level language.
-The strategy that most programmers choose is to just use a normal 1D array to store the values of this 2D matrix.
+Actually, most low-level languages in general (Zig, C, Rust, etc.) do not have such notion.
+So how can we represent such matrix of pixels in Zig, or any other low-level language?
+The strategy that most programmers choose in this situation is to just use a normal 1D array to store the values of this 2D matrix.
 In other words, you just create an normal 1D array, and store all values from both dimensions into this 1D array.

 Coming back to our initial example of a 4x3 image, the matrix object exposed below could be an example of an 1D array that stores the data that represents this 4x3 image.